Table of Contents

 Although it may seem complicated, we believe that using a scale makes preparation easier by removing all assumptions from the equation.

-- AeroPress Filters
+- The AeroPress chamber

-- Digital Scale
+- Digital scale

 - Stirring tool